wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 **?**

 #### What people have said about him / *Windows…*
->*…an electric performer<br>…an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week
+>*…an electric performer …an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week

 #### Credits
 Commissioned by Yorkshire Dance Amplified + Northern School of Contemporary Dance through the Northern Connections programme, delivered in partnership with Spin Arts + Leeds Beckett University.<br>Supported using public funding by the National Lottery through Arts Council England.
 Developed at West Yorkshire Playhouse; supported by The Civic, Barnsley + RJC Dance. | Image by Ashley Karrell.